w3f/Grants-Program/application-BikaProject.md

 - **Deliverables 0a-0d are mandatory for all milestones**, and deliverable 0e at least for the last one.
 If you do not intend to deliver one of these, please state a reason in its specification (e.g. Milestone X is research oriented and as such there is no code to test).
 Miliston has tests but can't provide shareable encoding due to being a tester.

-> :zap: If any of your deliverables is based on somebody else's work, make sure you work and publish _under the terms of the license_ of the respective project and that you **highlight this fact in your milestone documentation** and in the source code if applicable! **Teams that submit others' work without attributing it will be immediately terminated.**
 ### Overview

 - **Total Estimated Duration:** 8 months